mpolinowski/node_express_git/README.md

 bookRouter.route('/')
     .get(function(req, res) {
-      res.render('books', {  /* We change res.send to res.render.
-Since we set views to ../src/views, the router will search for a books.ejs in this directory to render */
+      res.render('bookListView', {  /* We change res.send to res.render.
+Since we set views to ../src/views, the router will search for a bookListView.ejs in this directory to render */
         title: 'Home', /* We have to add nav since it is displayed on every view - we will export it later */
         list: [{Link: '/Books', Text: 'Books'},
         {Link: '/Authors', Text: 'Authors'}]